Over time, portfolio holdings drift in value. Rebalancing aligns the portfolio holdings back to the target weights.

 The target weights used are the ones shown in the 'Weight' column of the portfolio positions table.

 Portfolio Lab simulates two kinds of rebalancing: Calendar (rebalancing at fixed dates) and Tolerance (rebalancing occurs when weights drift beyond a user specified tolerance).
 Click on the choice box next to "Rebalance:" to choose a rebalancing strategy.

-In these strategies, Portfolio Lab rebalances the portfolio at fixed time intervals:
+In these strategies, the portfolio is rebalanced at fixed time intervals:

 Rebalancing is done on the last day of each period.
 For example, quarterly rebalancing is done on the last day of the quarter.

 In these strategies, the portfolio is rebalanced as soon as one or more of the positions weight drifts away from its target value: